 Mortgage lenders are at risk of losses when they lend money to the borrowers.
-To reduce the risk, they require home buyers to get a PMI.
+To reduce the risk, they require home buyers to get a Private Mortgage Insurance (PMI).

 If the borrower goes into foreclosure, the sale of the house covers some portion of the lender’s losses.
 PMI make up for the rest.